 You walk off the plane and your phone negotiates with the partner carrier automatically.
 You do not lose time, you do not feel rushed, and you are already prepared if you need maps, translation apps, or a ride.

-Keep Your Main Number While Adding Local Data
+Keep Your Home Number and Use Local Data

 Dual line convenience without extra hardware